 This is information all about being a documentary wedding photographer, in the UK and beyond.
-By why am I posting about this?
+But why am I posting about this?
 Because this is exactly how I shoot.
 Documentary or candid photography is a mindset that I have adopted to allow me to take much better wedding photos.
 No stopping, no posing, just real moments captured during your celebration.
 This post will explain it all.
 Getting married?
 Is a documentary approach is exactly what you wanting for your wedding?

 100 of the best wedding photographs taken in a documentary style

 Throughout this gallery is all my favourite documentary photos I have taken over the years.
 Which are your favourite?
 Do you prefer black or white photos?
 There is a good mix amongst these images below.

 Available For Couples Who LOVE Photography, But HATE To be Posed

 What does it mean to photograph a wedding in a documentary style?

 Every photographer has a different idea to what shooting in a documentary style actually means.
 All I can explain is how I approach a wedding day.
 Documentary photography is about capturing real moments of real events of what actually happened at your wedding.
 If something is posed then it can look great – perfect light and composition.
 But the most important factor in any photo is MOMENT!
 Moment is what wins every time and only a documentary mindset can get this.
 So instead of waiting for your photographer to conjure something up that would later, after your wedding, mean nothing to you; why not just forget about them?
 Just forgetting you have a supplier around will mean something to you.
 A wedding photographer who shoots in a documentary style will work hard for you to capture memories for you.

 ‘A moment is fleeting and quickly forgotten, have it captured forever’